FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/optical-spectroscopy-structure.rst

 :ref:`NXdispersive_material`
     An application definition to describe the dispersive properties of a material.
-    The material may be isotropic, uniaxial or biaxial.
+    The material may be isotropic, uniaxial, or biaxial.
 Hence, it may contain up to three dispersive functions or tables.